cryptopunksnotdead/punks.starter/README.md

 **Q: I cannot get the `./generate.rb` script to run [in Powershell / in Sublime / in ...]?**

-A: Make sure you run the script in the "top-level", that is, `/punks.starter` and you use `no1/generate.rb` or `no2/generate.rb`:
+A: Make sure you run the script in the "top-level", that is, `/punks.starter` and you use `no1/generate.rb` or `no2/generate.rb` or `no3/generate.rb`:

 ```
 /punks.starter